 Many aren’t sure how to answer that question.
 It’s no surprise considering there isn’t one correct way to measure SEO strategy success.
 It’s going to vary from industry to industry and dealership to dealership.
 In fact, it can even vary from one webpage to another.

 How to Measure Digital Marketing Success

 For example, when bidding for keywords in search ads, you would expect there to be a specific cost-per-click (CPC).
 You are spending a specific amount of money on that, and you’ll want to know how much you are paying for one customer click or lead through that advertisement.
 When it comes to content marketing, however, the deliverables are different.
 Because website content works organically, you may not be able to rely on that specific CPC, and moreover, the desired results may take weeks or months to appear.
-The benefit, however, is that these results will last over the long-term rather than fading away after the short-term.
+The benefit, however, is that these results will last over the long term rather than fade away after the short term.